IngeborgArdoe/training/free/exercise-04.md

 6. Drag as Read Object(s) onto the decision (or double click on the effect while Clear DS is active)
   1. Double click
   2. Select Companies – Search result as Data Source
-  3. Leave Data Filter as is (No objects – clears the data source)

-_This will clear previous search results from the data source_
+  3. Leave Data Filter as is (No objects – clears the data source). _This will clear previous search results from the data source_
 7. Add a new effect outside the decision, Consume a REST Service
   1. Paste the url ```https://data.brreg.no/enhetsregisteret/api/enheter?navn=``` into URL
   2. At the end of this URL, right click and select Field.
 Add the field Search from the local object UI